mapbox/bundle-fairy/readme.md

 * one or more spatial index files (`.index`)
 * a `metadata.json` file, which is exactly the [output of `mapnik-omnivore`](https://github.com/mapbox/mapnik-omnivore#example-of-returned-metadata)
 * nested directories of files (infinite depth)
+* for GPX/KML sources, an archived copy of the original file

 A *bundle* MAY NOT include: